Quasilimiting behavior for one-dimensional diffusions with killing: Convergence to quasistationarity

+Using implication \eqref{elementaryfact} we see that the asymptotic killing rate $\eta_x$ is strictly bigger than $0$.
+By Lemma \ref {SEcomb} the process $X_t$ with absorption at $0$ does not escape to infinity; hence it converges.
+By Corollary \ref{CMSM} we then have \mbox{$\lambda_0^{0,\infty}>0$}.
+Using the same argument as in the first part of the proof of assertion (i) we conclude that $\lambda _0^{0,\alpha}>0$, which by Corollary \ref{CMSM} implies the existence of a~quasistationary distribution. \end{pf}

-\begin{remark} The uniqueness of quasistationary distributions (assuming their existence) was addressed in the recent paper \cite{6authors}, for the case $\kappa \equiv 0$.
-There it is shown that the uniqueness of quasistationary distributions in this case is equivalent to the assertion that for any $a > 0$ there exists $y_a > 0$ such that $\sup_{x > y_a}\mathbb{E}_x\bigl[e^{a T_{y_a}}\bigr] < \infty$, where $T_{y_a}$ denotes the first hitting time of $y_a$.
-Thus uniqueness of quasistationary distributions is equivalent to the `time of implosion from infinity into the interior' having exponential moments of all orders.
-It is also proved in \cite{6authors} that this is equivalent to $\infty$ being an entrance boundary.
-If $\kappa \equiv 0$, and if absorption is certain, our results show that the existence of a quasistationary distribution is equivalent to the existence of exponential moments of the first hitting time of $0$.
-Both results together account for the existence and uniqueness of quasistationary distributions. \end{remark}
+Thus uniqueness of quasistationary distributions is equivalent to the ``time of implosion from infinity into the interior'' having exponential moments of all orders, whereas existence of a quasistationary distribution is equivalent to the existence of \textit {some} exponential moment of the first hitting time of $0$.
+Both results together account for the existence and uniqueness of quasistationary distributions.

+\begin{remark} It seems to be a rather general principle that there are three possibilities.
+The first possibility is the nonexistence of quasistationary distributions.
+If there exists a quasistationary distribution, then it is either unique or there is a whole continuum of quasistationary distributions parameterized by a real interval.
+This is at least true for birth and death processes on the nonnegative integers; cf. \citet{jC78}. \end{remark}